cyr20040123/Monopoly_Java/README.md

 # Monopoly_Java
-A Java GUI Monopoly game designed with JavaFX and Flash
+A 2-mode Java Monopoly game with both GUI and CLI.
+GUI is designed with JavaFX and Flash.
+The folder structure follows the IntelliJ project.